 Goblin Tales for Adults – The Introduction

 In a time long past before humans began inhabiting the world; there was a magical world hidden away from prying eyes in the northern hemisphere.
 It was called Goblindom.
 It remained hidden behind a magical barrier when humanity first appeared.
-In those early times Goblindom fought the humans and won.
-As the ranks of humans inevitably increased in number, and began to destroy every living thing they deemed inferior, Goblindom’s inhabitants retreated behind their magical barrier to prevent any further contact.
+In those early times, Goblindom fought humans and won.
+As the ranks of humans inevitably increased in number and began to destroy every living thing they deemed inferior, Goblindom’s inhabitants retreated behind their magical barrier to prevent any further contact.

-Initially the humins, our predecessors, treated all goblins abominably when the two races first met, two thousand summers before this anthology begins.
-But after that unfortunate meeting, both races lived side by side in peace ever afterwards, keeping a weather eye on the warlike humans living beyond the barrier.
+Initially, the humins, our predecessors, treated all goblins abominably when the two races first met, two thousand summers before this anthology begins.
+But after that unfortunate meeting, both races lived side by side in peace ever afterward, keeping a weather eye on the warlike humans living beyond the barrier.

 I have created for you an eyewitness history on paper of their world which they shared with our forebears the humins, along with witches of both black and white persuasions, griffins, wyverns, mountain gremlins, ogre’s, elves, trolls, dragons, the odd wizard or two and an assorted collection of animals and birds.

 Among the many you will meet as you read Glob’s tales, is a singularly engaging character, a one-eyed lisping raven named Bejuss.
 At Glob’s insistence, I have also left the conversations between the characters in their own peculiar ancient vernacular rather than modern-day English.
 When Goblindom existed, all the many kinds who lived within its borders spoke the same language.